datakurre/robotrecorder_vagrant/README.rst

 RobotRecorder Vagrant
 =====================

-This is package provides a vagrant provision for a single instance Selenium server, which can records tests (with audio) and save the results as a flv-file.
+This is an example vagrant provision for a single instance Selenium server, which can automatically record browser tests (with audio) and save the results into a flv-file on the host machine.

 ::